 Stream A starts with an MPhil in Strategy, Marketing & Operations (SMO) or a Master of Research (MRes).
-This stream brings together theories from the diverse fields of economics, psychology and organisational behaviour to understand strategic management within corporations and firms and to understand issues that are of primary concern to senior managers.
-You are encouraged to pursue novel, insightful and thought provoking research questions that shed new light and change the theoretical conversation on how firms position themselves within their environment and how they successfully survive and succeed in increasingly complex and fast changing business world.
-This stream adopts rigorous quantitative approaches such as econometrics, experiments and behavioural statistics to investigate these important firm-level strategy issues.
+This stream brings together theories from the diverse fields of strategy, economics, psychology and organisational behaviour to understand strategic management within corporations and to study issues that are of primary concern to senior managers.
+You are encouraged to pursue novel, insightful and thought-provoking research questions that shed new light and change the theoretical conversation on how firms position themselves within their environment and how they successfully survive and succeed in increasingly complex and fast changing business world.
+This stream adopts rigorous quantitative approaches such as econometrics and behavioural statistics to investigate these important firm-level strategy issues.

 Download detailed information about the nine-month + four-year programme structure & content.

 To start on the Strategic Management (Stream A) pathway you must take one of the following nine-month masters programmes:

 Strategic management, or simply strategy, deals with subjects that are of primary concern to CEOs and senior executives, such as charting the future direction of the company, deciding its competitive and corporate strategy, creating the appropriate infrastructure to implement and manage stakeholder relationships.
 It addresses the resources, capabilities and strategic positioning that a firm needs to create and sustain its competitive advantage and boost its long-term performance.

 - How do firms survive and thrive in dynamic and unpredictable competitive environments?

 - How do senior managers make strategic decisions in temporary and agile organisations?